Carrots & Cookies

 • Easy Snack Recipes

-1. I pack the 'main' part of their lunch.
-I'll have to write a whole separate post about this.
-It could be a chicken wrap, chicken salad with whole grain crackers, peanut butter and jelly (or honey) sandwich, or re-heated leftovers in a thermos.
+1. Pack a 'main meal' or main part of their lunch.
+It could be a hummus and veggie wrap, chicken salad with whole grain crackers, peanut butter and jelly (or honey) sandwich, or dinner leftovers reheated and packed in a thermos.
+Leftovers are a great option for school lunches, just saying!

 2. I also pack one lunch container with fruit and another small container with veggies.